pzhaojohnson/rnacanvas.position-pairs/README.md

 represents a pairing
 between two positions in a sequence.

+Positions in a sequence
+use one-based indexing
+(as opposed to zero-based indexing).

+Thus, the first item in a sequence will have a position of `1`, and so on.

 ```typescript
 // the two numbers should be positive integers
 type PositionPair = [number, number];